 His research interests include religion and sports, religion in the American South, American sacred space, U.S. Catholic History, and civil religion.
 His first book, Southern Civil Religions, investigates the competing and complicated value systems of the American South during the post-Reconstruction era (c 1877-1920).
-He is presently writing a religious history of sports in America.
+He is co-editor with Rebecca Alpert of Temple of Gods, Games, and Globalization and is presently writing a religious history of sports in the United States.

 Dr. Remillard has also written essays for popular outlets including the Washington Post, Christian Century, and Sojourners.
-His article, "Steelers Nation and the Seriously Religious Side of Football" was the "most read" piece of 2013 for the Marginalia Review of Books.
+His article, "Steelers Nation and the Seriously Religious Side of Football" remains one of his most read essays.

 “It is a rare treat to study the construction of southern identity from the perspective of so many different groups interacting with each other steadily over time.
 In this regard, Southern Civil Religions can be a model for future histories of the post-Reconstruction South.”—John M Giggie, American Historical Review